ADVERTISEMENT

 What Is the Etiology of Respiratory Acidosis?

-The main cause of respiratory acidosis is hypoventilation, the conditions which can cause hypoventilation includes:
+The main cause of respiratory acidosis is hypoventilation.
+The conditions which can cause hypoventilation are as follows:

-• Cerebrovascular Accidents - Are characterized by the loss of blood flow to the tissues as a result of damage to the parts of the brain.
+• Cerebrovascular Accidents - These involve loss of blood flow to the tissues as a result of damage to the parts of the brain.

-• Central Nervous System Depressants - Medications such as benzodiazepines, sleeping tablets, and barbiturates are given
+• Central Nervous System Depressants - Medications such as benzodiazepines, sleeping tablets, and barbiturates can cause hypoventilation.

-• Myasthenia Gravis - This is an autoimmune neuromuscular disease characterized by weakness of the skeletal muscles.
+• Myasthenia Gravis - This is an autoimmune type of neuromuscular disease characterized by weakness of the skeletal muscles.

 • Guillain Barre Syndrome - This is an autoimmune disorder characterized by the production of autoantibodies against the nerves.

-• Muscular Dystrophy - Is characterized by the progressive loss of muscle mass and the subsequent weakening of muscles.
+• Muscular Dystrophy - Muscular dystrophy is characterized by the progressive loss of muscle mass and the subsequent weakening of muscles.

 • COPD - Chronic obstructive pulmonary disease (COPD) is the inflammation of the lung tissues resulting in obstruction to the airflow from the lungs.

-• Hypercapnia - It is characterized by the increase in PaCO2 to levels more than 45 mmHg.
+• Hypercapnia - It is characterized by an increase in PaCO2 to levels more than 45 mmHg.

-• Hypoxia - Inadequate oxygen levels in the blood.
+• Hypoxia - Inadequate oxygen levels in the blood cause hypoxia.

 • Pneumonia - This is an acute infection of the lungs resulting in the accumulation of pus and fluid in the alveoli.